ewoprager/grangeat-2d-3d-register-pytorch/Extension/README.md

 The documentation for this extension is uploaded at https://ewoprager.github.io/grangeat-2d-3d-register-pytorch/index.html

-Conventions obeyed by the implementations are detailed in [Conventions.md](Conventions.md).
+Conventions obeyed by the implementations are detailed in \ref conventions.

 # Build